 This was the hardest 24 hours.
 We had just received this massive blow to our life, but still didn’t know how big this blow would be.
 I had a constant knot in my stomach; it was a tense night and day waiting for the diagnosis.
 I was so worried that it would turn out to be some horridly aggressive, unusual form of blood cancer (which may not have a good outcome).

 Confirming that it was ALL, is a really strange position to find yourself in.
 Essentially cheering: “oh great! it’s just the usual, bog standard form of leukaemia.
 Phew!”

 But I am grateful for that.

 ALL is also the most common form of childhood cancer.
-In the 1960s, it was the most common and dreaded of all the cancers affecting children; feared because it was usually rapidly fatal.
+In the 1960s, it was the most dreaded of all the cancers affecting children; feared because it was usually rapidly fatal.
 In fact, 50 years ago, it was the second highest cause of death in children.
 Heavy investment in research means that outcomes are thankfully now much better, with nearly 90% reaching long-term survival.